Theory of Intrinsic Phonon Thermal Hall Effect in $\alpha$-RuCl$_3$

-This discussion can be made concrete by considering the effects of linear coupling of the electronic and lattice degrees of freedom via:

-where $\mathcal{O}_{q\nu}$ is a generic operator acting on the electronic system, and $u_{q\nu}$ is the phonon displacement operator for momentum $q$ and band index $\nu$.
+To account for the effects of electron-phonon coupling on phonon dynamics in magnetic insulators, we start by considering the linear coupling between the electronic and lattice degrees of freedom via: where $\mathcal{O}_{q\nu}$ is a generic operator acting on the electronic system, and $u_{q\nu}$ is the phonon displacement operator for momentum $q$ and band index $\nu$.
 After integrating out the electronic degrees of freedom, the lowest-order contribution to the phonon self-energy is \cite{ye2020phonon,ye2021phonon}:

-In the adiabatic limit $(i\omega_n \to 0)$, the self-energy defines the effective phonon Hamiltonian of eq'n (\ref{eq:Heffph}), where:
+In the adiabatic limit $(i\omega_n \to 0)$, the self-energy determines the effective phonon Hamiltonian of Eq. (\ref{eq:Heffph}), where:

-The relationship between $\mathbb{N}$ and the long-wavelength viscosity tensor is discussed in \cite{supplemental}, along with full derivation of this result and precise definitions of the phonon operators.
-In terms of unperturbed electronic states $|n\rangle,|m\rangle$: